-That said, if your native Oracle client is old enough, you will get ORA-28040 like this:
+That is, if your native Oracle client is old enough, you will get ORA-28040 like this:

 The solution to ORA-28040 in PL/SQL developer is to replace the old OCI with a newer one.
 First of all, you have to download an Oracle instant client which contains corresponding OCI library.
-The proper version should be 11.2.
-In our case, I downloaded and unzipped a basic package of Oracle instant client for windows 32-bit to C:\oracle, the filename is instantclient-basic-nt-184.108.40.206.0.zip for instance.
+The proper version should be at least 11g.

-Please make sure that at least Microsoft Visual Studio 2005 Redistributable is installed in your machine before using Oracle instant client 11.2.
+Please make sure that at least Microsoft Visual Studio 2005 Redistributable has been installed in your machine before using Oracle instant client 11.2.

-Step 4: Restart PL/SQL and logon an Oracle 12c database.
+Restart PL/SQL developer and logon an Oracle 12c database.

 Toad for Oracle

-Toad for Oracle is also an installer-based software for Oracle database administration or sometimes development.
+Toad for Oracle is also an installer-based software that is mainly used for database administration and sometimes for development.
 Same error ORA-28040 may occur in Toad for Oracle, if the underlying network substrate is the same old Oracle 9.2.

 As we can see, the tool utilized the underlying Oracle client 9.2 to connect a 12c database.
 That's why we saw ORA-28040 alert in Toad for Oracle 9.7.

-As we can see, the new Oracle client will be used to connect an Oracle 12c database.
+As we can see, the new Oracle client is found by Toad and ready to be used to match the authentication protocol of an Oracle 12c database.